 Above all, residents should be safe!
 Stay away from down or low-hanging power lines, and do not try to re-enter your home unless it is safe to do so.

-The Patrick Administration’s Office of Consumer Affairs and Business Regulation is committed to protecting consumers through consumer advocacy and education, and also works to ensure that the businesses its agencies regulate treat all Massachusetts consumers fairly.
+The Baker-Polito Administration’s Office of Consumer Affairs and Business Regulation is committed to protecting consumers through consumer advocacy and education, and also works to ensure that the businesses its agencies regulate treat all Massachusetts consumers fairly.
 Follow the Office on Facebook and Twitter, @Mass_Consumer.
 Division of Insurance representatives can also be reached at (877) 563-4467.